-The Department of Energy (DOE) sets energy efficiency standards and test procedures for more than fifty residential, commercial, and industrial products.
+The Department of Energy (DOE) sets energy efficiency-standards and test procedures for more than 50 residential, commercial, and industrial products.
 DOE is required to review these standards and test procedures periodically, and initiates a process to set new standards provided that improvements to energy efficiency are "technically feasible and economically justified."

 Test Procedure Waivers